ZeusinBath/ZeusinBath.github.io/_posts/2026-02-25-Malkhaz-film.md

 src="https://w.soundcloud.com/player/?url=https%3A//soundcloud.com/wmheath/inter-faith-basics-bishop">
 </iframe>

-Eve Salomon and William Heath from Bath IFGH recorded a podcast with Bishop Malkhaz about the Peace Project: click above to hear it.
+*Eve Salomon and William Heath from Bath IFG recorded a podcast with Bishop Malkhaz about the Peace Project: click above to hear it.*